Amphiluke/lindsvg/README.md

 npm install lindsvg
 ```

-Now you may get it in your scripts as usual: `require("lindsvg")`, or `import * as lindsvg from "lindsvg"` if you use such bundlers as webpack.
+Now you may get it in your scripts as usual: `require("lindsvg")`, or `import * as lindsvg from "lindsvg"` if you use such bundlers as webpack or rollup.

 ### In a browser